 Our shelter / Second Chance Adoption program places 600+ animals in new homes each year.
 Many of these animals had faced medical challenges including much-needed surgeries, heartworm treatment, or extraordinary medical care.

 The HSMC Pet Food Pantry continues to distribute in excess of 13,000 pounds of cat and dog food each year to financially challenged pet owners in Manatee County.
 HSMC and Turning Points also collaborate on stocking a pet food pantry at the Turning Points facility.

 In addition to the many low-cost or no-cost services available at our veterinary clinic, the clinic is open to the general public, offering low-to-moderate cost veterinary services.
 Our wellness program continues to grow and expand.
 We have also added dental procedures, and x-ray equipment to our services meaning more animals can receive the quality medical care they deserve.

-The increased demand for high quality, low-to-moderate cost veterinary care for cats and dogs in our community and the increasing animal population dictate that adding a third veterinarian to our medical team and expanding services are needed.
+The increased demand for high-quality, low-to-moderate cost veterinary care for cats and dogs in our community and the increasing animal population dictates that adding a third veterinarian to our medical team and expanding services are needed.
 In 2020-21 more than 11,000 animals were served in the veterinary clinic, including 5,834 spay and neuter surgeries.

-2018 marked the third straight year that Humane Society of Manatee County was chosen as a finalist in the Manatee County Chamber of Commerce Small Business Awards, non-profit segment.
+2018 marked the third straight year that the Humane Society of Manatee County was chosen as a finalist in the Manatee County Chamber of Commerce Small Business Awards, non-profit segment.
 In October of 2018 Humane Society of Manatee County was selected as the Manatee Chamber of Commerce Small Business of the year Non-Profit.
 Also in November of 2020 Humane Society of Manatee County was again rated by Charity Navigator and received a coveted 4 – star rating for the fifth consecutive year.
 This rating clearly demonstrates the strong financial health and commitment to accountability and transparency to the community and donor base.